vedvyas/doxytag2zealdb/README.md

 ## Installation ##

-`doxytag2zealdb/doxytag2zealdb.py` can be executed directly from a repository clone or extracted source tarball, provided that the requirements are installed.
-Alternatively, one may may run `setup.py` (`python setup.py install`) or install from PyPI
+The `doxytag2zealdb` module can be executed directly from a repository clone or extracted source tarball, provided that the requirements are installed, using `python -m doxytag2zealdb`.

-(`pip install [--user] [--upgrade] doxytag2zealdb`).
+Alternatively, one may may run `setup.py` (`python setup.py install`) or install from PyPI (`pip install [--user] [--upgrade] doxytag2zealdb`).
 Note that the entrypoint is simply `doxytag2zealdb` when installing via these methods.

 ## Typical Usage ##